kdaily/aws-cli/proposals/pr-contrib-guide.md

 ## Specification

+ ![Figure A: Flowchart of contribution guide review process.](contrib-guide-high-level.png "Figure A: Flowchart of contribution guide review process.")

+**Figure A: Flowchart of contribution guide review process.**

 Maintainers that actively engage with the community contributors to identify suitable implementations for requested features and provide gudiance during the process will result in a higher percentage of successful community